-The College is in full compliance with Regulation 429/07, Accessibility Standards for Customer Service, enacted under the Accessibility for Ontarians with Disabilities Act (AODA) as of January 1, 2012.
-As the regulation requires, information about the College's accessibility policies, practices and procedures are available to members and the public through a variety of mediums.
+The College continues to update its materials and practices in order to be in full compliance with Regulation 429/07, Accessibility Standards for Customer Service, enacted under the Accessibility for Ontarians with Disabilities Act (AODA).
+By the end of 2011, information about the College's accessibility policies, practices and procedures were made available to members and the public through a variety of ways.
 The College: